Michigan Sentencing Attorneys

 Michigan Holmes Youthful Trainee Act (“HYTA”)

 The Holmes Youthful Trainee Act, or “HYTA,” is a deferred sentence scheme in Michigan.
-HYTA is sometimes called YTA and it applies to defendants who are age 17 through 20 when they committed a crime, and to defendants as young as age 15 who have been charged in adult court.
+HYTA is sometimes called YTA and it applies to defendants who are age 17 through 23 when they committed a crime, and to defendants as young as age 15 who have been charged in adult court.
 The defendant must plead guilty to the crime in order to be granted HYTA status.
 The judge will then instruct the defendant to follow a number of orders or terms of probation.
 If the defendant follows all the judge’s orders, the defendant will not be convicted of the crime and the crime will not go onto the defendant’s criminal record.
 However, if the defendant does not follow all the judge’s orders, the defendant may no longer have HYTA status and the sentencing will continue, including additions to the defendant’s criminal record.
 HYTA may be granted to a defendant more than once, but judges usually only grant it one time.
-HYTA cannot be granted for major controlled substance offenses, traffic offenses, or felony charges for which the maximum penalty is lifetime imprisonment in Michigan.
+HYTA cannot be granted for most sex crimes, major controlled substance offenses, traffic offenses, or felony charges for which the maximum penalty is lifetime imprisonment in Michigan.

 While pleading guilty is usually not something we recommend, if a client qualifies for HYTA and shows the ability to follow the judge’s orders, it may be the best option.
 As with most other portions of the law, there are dangerous pitfalls to deal with.
 Our criminal defense team has decades of experience dealing HYTA cases.
 If you are eligible for this special sentencing, you should hire an attorney to walk you through the process and advise you on HYTA.